AmpliFlow/obsidian-ampliflow-page/README.md

 # AmpliFlow Publisher

-AmpliFlow Publisher is an Obsidian plugin that allows you to publish your notes directly to AmpliFlow as markdown pages.
+[AmpliFlow](https://www.ampliflow.se) Page Publisher is an Obsidian plugin that allows you to publish your notes directly to AmpliFlow as markdown pages.

 ## Features